She Believes in Love Again

-"She Believes in Love Again" is a song written by Bruce Johnston for the American rock band The Beach Boys.
-It was released on their 1985 album The Beach Boys.
+"She Believes in Love Again" is a song written by Bruce Johnston for the American rock band the Beach Boys.
+It was released on their 1985 album The Beach Boys, and it first appeared on the Billboard Adult Contemporary chart in late October 1985.
+It peaked at number 26 on that chart in early November, staying on the chart for six weeks.

 The song was re-recorded during the That's Why God Made the Radio sessions but was not included on the final track list.